mistermaster-pog/Positions_Calculator/README.md

   - View the precise position on the map where the cursor is located.
   - Hover over a placed object on the map to instantly see its details, including object type and attributes.
 - **Multi-Object Selection and Random Placement:** The Listbox now supports multi-selection, allowing you to choose multiple objects using Ctrl or Shift.
 When placing an object, the editor can randomly select one from the chosen objects, streamlining the creation of diverse environments.
+- **Delete Mode for Object Removal:** A new "Delete Mode" feature has been added, allowing users to remove objects directly by clicking on them.
+The editor now tracks whether Delete Mode is active and, upon mouse click, checks for objects under the cursor, removing them from the map.

 #### **Random Object Generation**
 This feature allows users to populate a specific area with random objects by defining: